charleskorn/kaml/README.md

 This library adds YAML support to [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization/).

-Currently, only Kotlin/JVM is supported.
+Currently, only Kotlin/JVM is fully supported.

+Kotlin/JS support is considered highly experimental.
+It is not yet fully functional, and may be removed or modified at any time.

 (Follow [this issue](https://github.com/charleskorn/kaml/issues/232) for a discussion of adding support for other targets.)

-An experimental support for Kotlin/JS is in place.
-It's likely to be not yet fully functional, and may be removed at any time.
-Please treat it as extremely unstable.

 YAML version 1.2 is supported.